Submitty/submitty.github.io/_docs/developer/development_instructions/index.md

 ## Website and Bin Script Changes

-* If you have only made minor or modest visual changes to website (e.g., the html, css, twig, or php files), or other files in the `site` folder, you can apply those changes by running this shortcut:
+* If you have only made minor or modest visual changes to website (e.g., the html, css, twig, or php files), other files in the `site` folder, or translation files in the Localization repository, you can apply those changes by running this shortcut:

   ```
   submitty_install_site